 Leaky Gut is common in allergy symptoms It is also known as intestinal permeability.
 Leaky gut is a condition in which the lining of the digestive tract becomes inflamed and porous, allowing undigested foods, bacteria, yeasts, and other toxins into the sterile bloodstream.
 The immune system launches an attack on these toxins, which creates inflammation throughout the body.
 For many people, this happens every time they eat.

 How can you tell the difference between an allergy and intolerance to food?

 Food allergies can be triggered by even a small amount of the food and occur every time the food is consumed.
 People with food allergies are generally advised to avoid the offending foods completely.
 On the other hand, food intolerances often are dose related; people with food intolerance may not have symptoms unless they eat a large portion of the food or eat the food frequently.
 For example, a person with lactose intolerance may be able to drink milk in coffee or a single glass of milk, but becomes sick if he or she drinks several glasses of milk..

 The clinic supplies an Ige test for food allergies to be sent to a laboratory

 Testing for Food Sensitivities

-The Asyra Health Screening is an accurate screening tool for intolerances, as well as identifying Leaky Gut, missing digestive, liver, stomach or pancreatic enzymes which can then aid the digestive issues involved with intolerances.
+At Vital You we have accurate screening tools for intolerances, as well as identifying Leaky Gut, missing digestive, liver, stomach or pancreatic enzymes which can then aid the digestive issues involved with intolerances.